-Transform classic baking soda science into something fit for Valentine’s Day with these super-fun fizzing hearts reactions!
+Transform classic baking soda science into something fit for a Valentine’s Day STEM activity with these super-fun fizzing hearts reactions!

 My preschooler is a huge fan of vinegar and baking soda reactions.
 She always gets really excited when she sees me breaking out the vinegar and baking soda.
-She loves watching the fizzy reaction and playing in the mixture when it’s done reacting.
-This time, I decided to make the experiment Valentine’s Day themed with these fizzy hearts!
+She loves watching the fizzy reactions and playing in the mixture when it’s done reacting.
+We’ve made fizzing rainbows, fizzing ornaments, and fizzing Easter eggs.
+This time, I decided to make the experiment Valentine’s Day themed with these fizzing hearts!

 My kids had a blast with this simple experiment, and it was so much fun to see the hearts melt away.